Exopandora/ShoulderSurfing/README.md

 </details>

-# API Documentation #
+# Plugin API #
+Shoulder Surfing Reloaded features a plugin API for third party mod developers.
+This allows for implementing custom camera behaviours and compatibility features without the use of invasive mixins.
-The API Documentation can be found in the [wiki](https://github.com/Exopandora/ShoulderSurfing/wiki).
+The documentation can be found in the [wiki](https://github.com/Exopandora/ShoulderSurfing/wiki).
-It currently allows other mod developers to define custom rules for when and what items should have adaptive crosshair functionality.
+It explains step by step on how to create and register your own plugin, and how you can implement and register custom callbacks.

 # Building From Source #
 Clone the repository and run the following command in the root directory of this repository: